Mojotoro

-Reception
+Mojotoro is an album by the Dino Saluzzi Group recorded in May 1991 and released on ECM the following year.
+The group features bandoneonista Celso Saluzzi, reed player Felix "Cuchara" Saluzzi, rhythm section Armando Alonso, Guillermo Vadalá and José Maria Saluzzi, and percussionist Arto Tuncboyaci.

+Critical reception

-The Allmusic review by Ron Wynn awarded the album 3 stars stating "The music mixes tango with elements of Bolivian and Uruguayan music.
-There are some beautiful sections, and some uneven ones as well".
+The AllMusic review by Ron Wynn awarded the album 3 stars stating "The music mixes tango with elements of Bolivian and Uruguayan music.
+There are some beautiful sections, and some uneven ones as well."

+Andy Hamilton of The Wire described the album as "haunting, beautifully crafted music."